Roadhouse (band)

-Roadhouse was a short-lived British rock band that once included former Def Leppard members Pete Willis and Frank Noon.
+Roadhouse were a British rock band that were signed to Mercury Records, and included former Def Leppard members Pete Willis and Frank Noon.
 According to the band's website, the band recorded a four song demo with Noon as their drummer.
 However, Noon was no longer in Roadhouse by the time of the recording of their debut album.
 Roadhouse released their self-titled album in August 1991.
 The album is often referred to as On a Desert Road, a reference to a line in the song "Time".
-Several singles were released from the album, with B-sides that are not on the album.
+Several singles and videos were released from the album, with the album charting at No. 26 and two of the singles in the top ten, there are also B-sides that are not on the album.
 The band toured in support of Ian Gillan/No Sweat/Saxon/Two Tribes and recorded four videos for MTV.
 The single "Hell Can Wait" reached number 9 in the UK Rock Chart, and the single "Tower of Love" was used in the film Harley Davidson and the Marlboro Man.

+Paul Jackson joined Slade for a short period as vocalist, and then went on to form a country rock outfit called Smith&Jackson.
+The band spent almost 10 years touring the United States with bands including Lynyrd Skynyrd, Diamond Rio, 38 Special, and were managed by the former Kiss producer Sean Delaney.
+Jackson has written and recorded with Kostas in Nashville and Montana, and has had three number one self penned singles in the British and international country charts since 2022.